Standard and Process

 Units need to work with the vendor/supplier to follow the University Information Security Policy and Standards.
 This includes:

 - reviewing the Information Security Policy and Standards and determining which apply to your purchase,

 - communicating with the vendor/supplier regarding applicable required information security controls,

 - obtaining from the vendor/supplier confirmation that they comply.

 Purchasing- Include Information Security Questions

 The University Purchasing Goods and Services policy provides information on purchasing and when a Request for Proposal (RFP) is required.

-Prior to the purchase, review the suggested list of Information Security RFP Questions and include those that are relevant to your purchase.
+Prior to the purchase, review the suggested list of Information Security Questions for Purchasing IT Solutions/Services and include those that are relevant to your purchase.
 These questions can be used for other purchases that do not require a RFP.
 If you need help understanding vendor/supplier responses to the information security question or have other information security questions related to purchasing, Request an Information Security Consultation.

 Contracts- Include Information Security Questions

 The University Entering Into Contracts policy provides information on entering into a contract with a vendor/supplier, including when a subject matter expert (SME) consult is required with University Information Security and other SMEs.
 For University Information Security, see Request an Information Security Consultation.